-The City of Grand Junction invested over \$14 million in a new river district located along the Colorado River in the heart of the valley.
-This includes the RIVERFRONT at las colonias PARK project - a 140 acre city park with an embedded commercial business park geared towards the outdoor industry.
-The park includes a 5,000 seat amphitheater, a zipline across the Colorado River, multiple ponds for stand up paddleboarding, and a lazy river with two standing waves.
+The City of Grand Junction is investing over \$14 million in a new river district located along the Colorado River in the heart of the valley.
+This includes the Riverfront at Las Colonias park project - a 140 acre city park with an embedded commercial business park geared towards the outdoor industry.
+The park includes a 10,000 seat amphitheater, a zipline across the Colorado River, multiple ponds for stand up paddleboarding, and a whitewater park.
 The Colorado River Trail, which runs from the Town of Palisade to the Utah border, runs right through the park, making the entire valley accessible by bike.

 The development of the new river district has created a corridor between the river and the downtown core that is seeing new development.
-This region is referred to as the "Rail District" and is primarily industrial consisting of metal buildings and yards.
+This region is referred to as Lower Downtown or LoDo and is primarily industrial consisting of metal buildings and yards.
 A few historic reuse projects in the old Train Depot and the former sugarbeet factory are underway.
 High density, multi-family housing is also cropping up in the region taking advantage of access to the river trail and the downtown amenities.